Dashboard Settings

 Adding a Group

-A Group represents a collection of users with a specific role, permission, and privileges.
+A Group represents a collection of users with a specific role, permissions, and privileges.
 You can create multiple user groups to assign common roles and privileges to a set of users.
 On the Group page, you can view a list of the Groups added to an account.
 The list displays the Name, Identity Provider, Role, and the Group Name in Identity Provider.
 Use these instructions to add a group:

 Procedure